dipayandas2002/HackNPitch_include-iostream_PgHunt/README.md

 ## About The Project

-Our aim to build PG HUNT is to help the students to find their mess/PG in the nearby regions of Jadavpur University .
-Not only the students but also the mess/PG owners can advertise their PGs at our site, and find customers more efficiently with our PG HUNT.
+Our aim to build PG Hunt, whose aim is to help the students find their required mess/PG in the nearby regions of Jadavpur University, by using various filters of their choice.
+In addition to this, the mess/PG owners can advertise their PGs at our site, and find customers more efficiently with via PG HUNT.

 ### Built With